ikoichi/node-package-finder/README.md

-Find where a package is used
+Find where a package is used in multiple folders.

+When you have several projects is sometimes difficult to know where you are using a specific package and which version.
+`package-finder` helps you solving this issue

 ## Installation